 It took longer than expected, but thanks to our road angels, we overcame our travel troubles and arrived safely (and admittedly, exhausted) in Tucson.
 We were grateful for those who helped us along the way, people who likely had no idea how much their time and expertise had made a difference for us.

-Charish Badzinski is an explorer, foodie and award-winning travel and food writer.
-When she isn’t working to build her blog: Rollerbag Goddess Rolls the World, she applies her worldview to her small business, providing strategic communications, media relations and writing support to individuals and organizations.
+Charish Badzinski is an explorer and award-winning features, food and travel writer.
+When she isn’t working to build her blog: Rollerbag Goddess, she applies her worldview to her business, Rollerbag Goddess Global Communications, providing powerful storytelling to her clients.

 Posts on the Rollerbag Goddess travel blog are never sponsored and have no affiliate links, so you know you will get an honest review, every time.

 Find Charish on Twitter: @rollrbaggoddess, on Facebook at @rollrbaggoddess, and on Instagram at @rollerbaggoddess.
 You can also read more about Charish Badzinski’s professional experience in marketing, public relations and writing.